 Last great colourful buy?

-And finally, do you have a favourite colour?
+And finally, we have to ask, do you have a favourite colour?

 I always say my favourite colour is cobalt blue.
 Blue is universally the world’s most popular colour so I’m not being too original here.
 I don’t like ‘all’ blues, though, and cobalt is not only my favourite colour to paint with but I love it’s history.
 Blue is one of the oldest colours we know of.
 The earliest known lump of glass dates back to 2000BC in ancient Mesopotamia.
 The Egyptians also used ‘blue glass’ known as ‘smalt’ in their pottery.
 It was then ‘lost’ as a colour until the modern era.